 How to get here

-- In the Document import options window, select the Word documents, and click Change filter & configuration.
+- In the Document import options window, select the Word documents, and click Change filter and configuration.

 - The Document import settings window appears.
-From the Filter drop-down list, choose Microsoft Word filter.
+From the Filter drop-down list, choose Microsoft Word 2007, 2010 and 2013 filter.

 What can you do?

-In Content to import section, you can import or ignore certain parts of the document.
+Under Content to import, you can import or ignore certain parts of the document.
 Here are the options you have:

 - Import hidden text: Normally, memoQ doesn't import hidden text.
 Check this check box to import it.

 - Import TOC: Normally, memoQ doesn't import the table of contents.
-In Word, TOC is a field that is generated automatically, and usually, it's not translated.
+The table of contents in Word is a field that is generated automatically.
+Normally, it's not translated.
 Check this check box if you still want to import it.

 - Import index: Normally, memoQ doesn't import the index.
-The index in Word is a field that is generated automatically, and usually it's not translated.
+The index in Word is a field that is generated automatically.
+Normally, it's not translated.
 Check this check box if you still want to import it.

 memoQ can exclude text that is formatted in a specific style.
 For example, a technical document may include program code that mustn't be translated.
 The program code is formatted in a different style.
 You list that style here, so that memoQ doesn't import those parts.
 Thus they can't be corrupted during translation.